Wu Wei: the Chinese art of effortless action

 It often translates to "non-action" or "effortless action."
 But this doesn't mean being lazy or inactive.
 Instead, Wu Wei means acting in harmony with our surroundings and letting things unfold naturally.
 Without forcing them.
 It's a state of being in which you act without struggle, effort, or resistance.

-History and Evolution of Wu Wei
+A short journey through history and evolution of Wu Wei

 The Chinese philosophy of Wu Wei is central to Eastern thought and culture, reflecting a journey of spiritual discovery and connection to the universe.